Today’s Post by Joe Farace

 How I made this shot: I use the “hippopotamus” method of counting seconds: One hippopotamus, two hippopotamus… each hippo being equal to one second.
 No focus decisions are required.
 After taking a reading with a handheld meter, I set the camera on a tripod and push the odd, sideways shutter release button and start counting hippopotami.
 No batteries are required and the Holga Panoramic Pinhole Camera only weighs 7.7 ounces!

-And now for another episode of Stupid Photographer’s Tricks: I was happily shooting my first test roll with the Holga at a car show in Golden, Colorado, when I knocked the camera onto the floor while having lunch.
-OK, I’m a klutz.
-The camera’s back popped off!
+And now for another episode of Stupid Photographer’s Tricks: A few years ago, I was happily shooting my first test roll with the Holga at a car show in Golden, Colorado and stopped for some lunch.
+While having lunch , I accidentally knocked the camera onto the floor.
+OK, I’m a klutz, I admit it.
+When it hit the floor, the camera’s back popped off!
 And yes it was loaded with film.
 As luck would have it landed with the back side down, so I carefully slapped the back on and went into the Men’s room and turned off the lights to more securely fasten the back.

 What this unplanned test showed me was more than just the exposure and the angle of coverage I could expect but that I needed some gaffers tape to keep the back securely closed in the future.
 As it turned out I only lost one and one-half 6×12 frames from that roll of film.
 You can see one of the images—the last one—above.